Hay fever, or allergic rhinitis, is one of the most common allergies in the UK, affecting around 13 million people.

 It’s an allergic reaction to tiny particles in the air called allergens.
 Some of the most common allergens that cause hay fever are pollens, dust mites and moulds.

-Depending on which allergens you’re sensitive to, hay fever can start early in the year (February - May) if it’s due to tree pollen allergy or in the summer if it’s due to grass pollen.
+Depending on which allergens you’re sensitive to, hay fever can start early in the year (February to May) if it’s due to tree pollen allergy or in the summer if it’s due to grass pollen.
 For those who have an allergy to house dust mites, moulds or pets, symptoms can be present all year round.

 Thankfully, there are both at-home and doctor-led treatments that can help alleviate the sneezing, itching and other symptoms you might be experiencing.